Family of 12-yr-old amputee files lawsuit against hospital

 Sedillo said her daughter was triaged and had an X-ray on her left leg, but then waited 10 hours before being seen again.
 Sedillo said she repeatedly told medical staff Meiah’s leg was getting cold but was told to wait.

-“The guy finally said that, he started panicking because he realized that her leg was cold, and she was screaming so crazy that, he’s like, ‘We gotta get her transported to UNM,'” recalled Sedillo.
+“The guy finally said that, he started panicking because he realized that her leg was cold, and she was screaming so crazy that, he’s like, ‘We’ve got to get her transported to UNM,'” recalled Sedillo.

 A pediatric surgeon at University of New Mexico Hospital determined Meiah’s left leg would have to be amputated.
 Meiah had to get more than four surgeries and spend more than three months in the hospital, her family said.